bafrimpong/edusogno-esercizio/README.md

 - E-mail is sent to a user upon a modification or creation of an event
 ![Event Creation Email](assets/images/event-email.png)
 ![Event Edit Email](assets/images/event-email-edit.png)

+## Copy Right
+I **duly acknowledge** all resources I used including teaching materials, code snippers, stackoverflow and other useful materials which made the completion of this app a success.

+You are also free to clone or download the work to learn and enhance your knowledge.
+I am open to critique and so I welcome suggestions from all about the code quality, best practices, etc.